Vedeesh6/Java-Codespace/.github/pull_request_template.md

 ## Further comments

-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...
+If this is a relatively large or complex change, could you kick off the discussion by explaining why you chose the solution you did, what alternatives you considered, etc...

-## Adding your name to the contributor's list
-Comment "@all-contributors please add @your_username for content" to add your name to the contributor's list.
-_You can change the "content" with any of [this](https://allcontributors.org/docs/en/emoji-key)_